Accor: Lifestyle hospitality

-In 2019, AccorHotels changed its name back to Accor and launched a new loyalty program, ALL, for "Accor Live Limitless".

-2020s

-The 21c Museum Hotels acquired the previous year were added to the MGallery collection, giving Accor eight new properties in the US.
-Accor merged its previously acquired digital marketing companies for hotels Availpro and Fastbooking to create D-Edge Hospitality Solutions, and took full control of Orbis (Its subsidiary AccorInvest acquired 98.6% shares of Orbis).
-Accor launched the new midscale hotel brand Tribe.
+In 2019, the 21c Museum Hotels acquired the previous year were added to the MGallery collection.
+Its digital marketing companies for hotels (Availpro, Fastbooking) were merged into D-Edge Hospitality Solutions.
+The group took full control of Orbis (Its subsidiary AccorInvest acquired 98.6% shares of Orbis).
+Accor launched the new midscale hotel brand Tribe (born under the Mantra Group Management).
 After buying 50% of the SBE Entertainment Group (owner of Mondrian Hotels) in October 2018, Accor and SBE jointly launched the luxury hotel brand The House of Originals, and the premium hotel brand Hyde in Australia.
 In September 2019, Accor launched its first environment-conscious hotel brand, greet, with the first hotel opened in April that year in Beaune.
 On 3 December 2019, Accor repositioned its brand as ALL - Accor Live Limitless.
 The update merged Accor and its loyalty offering Le Club into one unified brand, ALL.